Goebbels cabinet: Actions

-According to the memoirs of Karl Dönitz, who was then in Plön, he got, in the presence of Albert Speer, a radio signal from Martin Bormann at the Reich Chancellery, at 6.15 p.m. on the evening of April 30.
-The telegram informed Dönitz that he was the Führer's successor and "authorized to take any measures which the situation demands".
-Shortly hereafter, Dönitz asked Heinrich Himmler to meet him, which he did at midnight.
+According to the memoirs of Karl Dönitz, who was then in Plön, he got, in the presence of Albert Speer, a radio signal from Martin Bormann at the Reich Chancellery, at 18.15 on the evening of 30 April.
+The telegram informed Dönitz that he was the Führer's successor and "authorised to take any measures which the situation demands".
+Shortly thereafter, Dönitz asked Heinrich Himmler to meet him, which he did at midnight.
 (Earlier during the day, Bormann had written to Dönitz about Himmler's "treachery" and that the Führer "expects you to take instant and ruthless action against traitors".)
-After reading the telegram containing the appointment of Dönitz, Himmler said "Allow me to become the second man in your state".
+After reading the telegram containing the appointment of Dönitz, Himmler said: "Allow me to become the second man in your state".
 Dönitz, who thought that Himmler was "intolerable", replied that this was out of the question.
 Himmler left Dönitz about one o'clock in the morning.
-Dönitz got another signal, dispatched at 7.40 a.m. on May 1.
-Bormann wrote that the (Führer's) will was now in force.
-"Coming to you as quickly as possible", Bormann wrote, noting that Dönitz pending Bormann's arrival should, in Bormann's opinion, "refrain from public statement".
+Dönitz got another signal, dispatched at 07.40 on 1 May.
+Bormann wrote that the Führer's will was now in force.
+"Coming to you as quickly as possible", Bormann wrote, noting that Dönitz, pending Bormann's arrival, should, in Bormann's opinion, "refrain from public statement".

 Dönitz, who did not know how Hitler had died, did not agree with Bormann on this.
 Dönitz broadcast an announcement about him assuming "leadership of the German people".
 He also assumed leadership of all the armed forces, in a separate order the same day.
 He also issued a declaration to the members of the German Armed Forces claiming that the Hitler Oath "now binds each and every one of you to me, whom he himself appointed as his successor".
 Dönitz then tried to get in touch with Konstantin von Neurath to appoint him both Foreign Minister and Prime Minister, but failed.

-The third and last signal from the Reich Chancellery in Berlin, Dönitz got at 15:18 and it had been dispatched at 14:46 on May 1.
-Here, Dönitz was informed that the Führer died on April 30 at 15:30, and that he in his will dated April 29 appointed Dönitz as Reichspräsident, Goebbels as Reich Chancellor, Bormann as Party Minister and Arthur Seyss-Inquart as Foreign Minister.
+The third and last signal from the Reich Chancellery in Berlin, Dönitz got at 15:18 and it had been dispatched at 14:46 on 1 May.
+Here, Dönitz was informed that the Führer died on 30 April at 15:30, and that he, in his will dated 29 April, appointed Dönitz as Reichspräsident, Goebbels as Reich Chancellor, Bormann as Party Minister and Arthur Seyss-Inquart as Foreign Minister.
 It was also stated that Bormann would try to reach Dönitz the same day "to explain the situation".
 The telegram was signed Goebbels, Bormann.
 Dönitz felt that the choice of ministers "were in complete variance" with his ideas, and with the earlier signal instructing him to "take any measures which the situation demands".
 He felt unable to obey the instructions in any way.
 Thus, he directed that Goebbels and Bormann were to be arrested if they appeared in Plön.